AvrilMaleham/mini-project-2-instructions/README.md

     ```
 6. **Write your code to implement this API endpoint**.
 7. **Follow the same steps as you did for the previous feature** (i.e. test and merge to main branch).

+## Optional (but highly recommended)

+1. **Allow the user to GET a list of orders filtered by status using the query params**.
+2. **Display the orders with a status of “New” on an “Orders” page in the UI**.